Complete Guide + Free Calculator

 Is this lot size calculator free?

-Yes — every tool on Pips Perspective is completely free with no sign-up, login or email required.
+Yes.
+Every tool on Pips Perspective is completely free to use.
 Results are estimates for education only and are not financial advice.

 📋 Embed this calculator on your site

 Free to use.
-Paste this snippet anywhere — it loads a self-contained version of the lot size calculator with a link back to Pips Perspective.
+Paste this snippet anywhere and it loads a self-contained version of the lot size calculator with a link back to Pips Perspective.

 More free trading tools